Why Do Dogs Like Bones? 5 Reasons Why to Feed Them Bones

 • Giving him a large bone to chew on

 This serves two purposes; it will satiate your dog’s appetite, and it also acts as a recreational activity.
-If you are going for a large bone, chose the hip or femur from a large animal like a bison or a cow, as these bones are filled with marrow.
+If you are going for a large bone, choose the hip or femur from a large animal like a bison or a cow, as these bones are filled with marrow.

 • Grinding the bone